Activity note: Hotel check-in available from 3:00 p.m.

 Breakfast: At the inn, we’ll have a hot buffet with choice of breads, cereal, fruit, eggs, breakfast meats, yogurt, and a variety of other items including juice, milk, coffee, tea, and water.

 Morning: Setting out from the inn, we’ll travel south along the Unaweep Tabeguache and the San Juan Skyway Scenic Byways until we arrive in Gateway, a tiny community where the geology changes dramatically.
 While in this remote town we’ll visit the Auto Museum, built by the Owner of Discovery Channel, which houses one of the finest collections of American automobiles in existence today.
 Take some time to explore these historical exhibits independently.
 Leaving Gateway, we’ll stop en-route high above the Dolores River where courageous men built the “Hanging Flume” in the late 1800s to aid in their mining endeavors.
 Water from the river was carried by the flume to be used for hydraulic mining of placer gold.
 This engineering marvel has been the recipient of many engineering awards.
 In 2012, a 48 foot section of the flume was repaired and/or reconstructed.
 Those working on it, with modern equipment, are even more baffled by the engineering feat accomplished by the original builders.
 The real mining story, however, is in the radium, vanadium and uranium found in the area.
 Radium from here was shipped to Madame Curie for her experiments in France; in the 1930s and through WWII vanadium was shipped from this area to be used in hardening of steel; and 60% of the uranium used during the Manhattan Project of WWII came from the Uncompahgre Plateau.
 Remnants of the uranium boom of the 1950s still remain along the route, and uranium exploration is once again drawing interest.
-Markers along the way point out that the Dominguez-Escalante Spanish Expedition who traveled through area in 1776 providing extensive written diaries about the area and giving place names that exist today.
+Markers along the way point out that the Dominguez-Escalante Spanish Expedition who traveled through area in 1776 provided extensive written diaries about the area and gave place names that exist today.
 We’ll learn en route from our Group Leader about the unique cultural and natural history of the area through expert commentary.